crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 than when I had the real thing?

 you reeled me in;
-I remember being 21
+I remember being 21,
-gutted, on my knees
+gutted, on my knees,
 pretending you meant less to me.

 like Marina and Ulay